Topener/nl.fokkezb.pullToRefresh/README.md

 	}
 	```

+## Android
+The support for Android is there, but minimal.
+Android doesn't have a `headerPullView` so I worked around using `headerView`, but the event API's on Android didn't allow me to make the UX as smooth as on iOS.
+Please also note that to "hide" the `headerView` the widget gives the table a negative top-position.
+This means you'll have to play with the other views on the screen so that the table is properly clipped by it's parent when it "hides".

 ## Styling
 The widget can be fully styled without touching the widget source.
 Use the following ID's in your app's `app.tss` to override the default style: